cseg-tech/impacct-campaign/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://python.org)

-## Getting Started
+## Getting Started for Windows

-* Create and Activate an environment
+* Create and activate an environment
   * In Command Prompt, navigate to the flaskBackend folder
     ```
     ...